Benno Straucher: Final activities

 Straucher was reelected to Chamber in the 1927 vote.
 He had extended his agreement with the National Liberals and, remarkably, ran against a bloc of minorities formed nationally around the Magyar Party, the German Party and Zionist organizations.
 Ebner, also reconfirmed as deputy, subsequently rallied with the National Peasants' Party.
 Opposing all alliance with the UER, he formed a Jewish parliamentary club of non-UER Jewish nationalist representatives, and defined Filderman's policy of alliances with groups suspect of antisemitism as immoral.

 In the 1928 election, with renewed support from Nistor, Straucher retook his parliamentary seat—one of 6 Jewish deputies, including Filderman and Horia Carp.
 He was still publishing Die Volkswehr as an "organ of the Jewish National People's Party", and still pressuring officials into intervening to curb fascist violence.
 A revival of Romanian Bundistn activity was taking place at the time, sparked by the campaigns of unionist leader Joseph "Iosif" Kissman.
 At public meetings, Kissman accused Straucher of being a governmental pawn: "The government [...] allows the community to collect taxes directly from the Jews, even though the government is against cultural autonomy [...], but prevents the community from being political, surely [because] those politics don't agree with the Liberals, but lets Straucher campaign politically for the Liberals."

 With additional backing from the National Liberals, Straucher became a Senate candidate in the 1932 election, but did not receive the vote.
 According to McCagg, his last years were spent in a dispute with younger Yiddishist activists "who felt that one could only get through to the Jewish masses by using Yiddish."
+In July 1935, the local newspapers wrote about Straucher's wish to emigrate to Mandatory Palestine, but he rennounced the idea, after the calls of the Jews of Cernăuți.
+In 1939, despite the fact that he was 85 (or 89) years old, he was known for taking long walks in Sadagura, an important Hasidic center.
 The aging politician died in 1940, one year into World War II, and several months after the Soviet occupation of Northern Bukovina.
 He lies buried in the modern-style Straucher family crypt, at the Chernivtsi Israelite Cemetery.

+Commemoration

+In 2018, a street in Chernivtsi was named after him.